 - Your incisions will be closed in multiple layers using absorbable sutures.
-The surface will be sealed with a medical glue and/or glue tape. - Your abdominal closure may feel tight.
-Keep your body flexed when in bed or relaxing in a recliner by placing two pillows behind your back and another under your knees.
-When walking during the first week you may need to bend at the knees and flex at the hips to relieve tension. - You must wear an abdominal binder at all times until told otherwise.
-You may find it more comfortable to wear a thin cotton t-shirt or tank top underneath your binder.
-You may reposition the binder as needed for comfort. - If you have drains, strip them twice daily and record the drainage in your drain log.
-See complete drain instructions. - Unless instructed otherwise, it is ok to shower with a mild soap after your first visit to the office after surgery.
-Pat area dry.
-No soaking in a bath or swimming until cleared by the office.
-This is typically four weeks after surgery. - · No strenuous activity for the week after surgery.
-Walk frequently; stairs are okay. - Do not apply any ice or heating pads to the incisions/breasts. - If you have any concerns, call the office to discuss during business hours.
+The surface will be sealed with a medical glue and/or glue tape. - If you have drains, strip them twice daily and record the drainage in your drain log.
+See complete drain instructions. - Shower daily with a mild soap.
+Pat area dry. - No strenuous activity for the week after surgery.
+Walk a lot. - Do not apply any ice or heating pads to the incisions/breasts. - If you have any concerns, call the office to discuss during business hours.